Sally V. Taylor

 Mary Silliman, Masters Student

-Mary is interested in pollination and landscape ecology, with particular interest in statistical and ecological modeling.
-For her M.S. at Virginia Tech, Mary is investigating honey bee foraging in row crop systems.
-She will use the honey bee waggle dance to determine the contribution of row crops, plants traditionally considered not to feed pollinators, to colony nutrition.
-Mary is co-advised by Dr. Maggie Couvillon and Dr. Sally Taylor.
+Mary graduated in May 2021 and was co-advised by Dr. Maggie Couvillon and Dr. Sally Taylor.
+For her M.S. at Virginia Tech, Mary investigated honey bee foraging in row crop systems.
+She used the honey bee waggle dance to determine the contribution of row crops, plants traditionally considered not to feed pollinators, to colony nutrition.